malinlarsson/courses/r_programming/1703/precourse.md

 # Software needed for the course

 For the course we will use the latest version of R and R-studio.
-Both of these softwares works on computers running Linux, Windows and Macintosh operative systems.
+Both of these works on computers running Linux, Windows and Macintosh operative systems.
 R-studio is a set of tools as well as an editor that facilitates the use of R and in many ways create a superior environment to integrate directly with R. Over the last years it has become a very popular tool and in many ways become a de-facto standard for working with R.

 Note that on same operative systems it will be easier to install and run R and R-studio if you are administrator of your own computer and hence are allowed to install software on your machine.
-If you do not have these privilegies please ask your system administrator to install the latest version of R and R-studio.
+If you do not have these privileges please ask your system administrator to install the latest version of R and R-studio.

 ## Install R